Untangling Science, Genetics, and Society

 "What's Real about Race? is a tour de force of scholarly research and energizing prose that dissects one of the most misunderstood and misrepresented concepts in society today.
 It is not just informative―it is transformative, providing essential insights that will change the way we understand and engage with the world around us." ―Ruha Benjamin, author of Imagination: A Manifesto and Viral Justice: How We Grow the World We Want

 "With dazzling insight that braids together culture, history, science and memoir, What's Real about Race? deeply enriches our understanding of one of humanity's most complex and dynamic concepts.
 Bliss bravely and meticulously debunks the most pernicious fallacies about race and shines a light on the ways it remains all too real for people's lived experiences.
-This is essential reading for us all." ―Alondra Nelson, Science, Technology, and Social Values Lab, Institute for Advanced Study and author of author of The Social Life of DNA
+This is essential reading for us all." ―Alondra Nelson, Science, Technology, and Social Values Lab, Institute for Advanced Study and author of The Social Life of DNA

 "At the interfaces of science, society, and policy, this is a must-read.
 Rina Bliss is amazing at handling these tough topics with respect, documentation, engaging style and clarity." ―George Church, Professor of Genetics at Harvard and MIT and author of Regenesis